 - Thank them for participating

-- You can use a loyalty system for increasing engagement and loyalty like StreamElements
+- Use a loyalty system for increasing engagement and loyalty like StreamElements

 6. Build Community

 Building relationships is an important part of your streamer journey too.
-Collaborate with other streamers.
-Hang out in Twitch communities and engage with other streamers.
+Look for opportunities to collaborate with other streamers in order to start building your community.
+Look for Twitch communities where you can engage with other streamers.

 How Do You Make Money as a Twitch Affiliate?